-Figure 85: Overview software structure
+Figure 88: Overview software structure

-6.8.2. mtexM&C+rt - low-level real-time PLC software package
+6.9.2. mtexM&C+rt - low-level real-time PLC software package

-Real-time software is developed in structured text using B&R Automation Studio[®] as development environment, that already provides database integration, an integrated OPC-UA[®] server and the mappView library, a web-based GUI using the OPC-UA[®] communication layer to interface with real-time software modules (basis for the mtexM&C+webApp that communicates to the real-time directly). mtexM&C+rt core software modules deployed within the real-time PLC provide low-level functionality on subsystem level and interface with the subsystem's hardware components via the distributed real-time I/O system.
+Real-time software is developed in structured text using Beckhoff TwinCAT, including integrated OPC-UA[®] server and visualization library, a web-based GUI to interface with real-time software modules (basis for the mtexM&C+webApp that communicates to the real-time directly). mtexM&C+rt core software modules deployed within the real-time PLC provide low-level functionality on subsystem level and interface with the subsystem's hardware components via the distributed real-time I/O system.